 Alex Romero, Market volunteer – vendor/baker, promotes & recruits vendors

 Wendy Medina, Market volunteer – handles questions about food permits / commercial kitchen locations, vendor/baker/pro-tortilla-maker, promotes & recruits vendors

-We receive grants and other funding, and are grateful for the help of volunteers.
+Our advertising and music program is supported by grants and other funding, and we are very grateful for the help of volunteers.

 In 2017 the QFM received:

 And the energy and efforts of supporters/promoters/radio hosts/and more!